raypeng/DGBDT/index.md

 ![OpenMPI-v2](assets/runtime-openmpi2.png)

-In the first graph, which shows training times for the first distributed algorithm,  we can see that distributing training to 2 nodes gives us good speedup.
+In the first graph, which shows training times for the first distributed algorithm,  we can see that distributing training with 2 nodes gives us good speedup.
-Communication time, however, starts to dominate after 2 nodes to such a degree that total training time actually starts to increase.
+Communication time, however, starts to dominate after 2 nodes such that total training time actually starts to increase.
 The time to actually construct the tree goes up as well, since with more nodes there are more split points to consider, outweighing the advantages we get from